Display to header level

 The board may approve a transaction on condition that the yet to be negotiated terms fall within certain parameters; for example, the agreed upon purchase price does not exceed a specific maximum or a value to be verified by appraisal.
 Representatives of the organization (officers or board committee) are directed in the resolution to continue negotiations and, if the missing term(s) fall within the parameters, enter into the transaction on behalf of the organization (without further approval).
 If the negotiated terms do not fall within the parameters, the matter must be returned to the board for further action.

 The board may approve a transaction based on then-available information and delegate to a committee the authority to make such changes and take such actions as the committee, in its reasonable discretion, determines are necessary or desirable.
-Material information may not come to light until the end of the due diligence period and critical decisions must be made quickly: to proceed with the transaction, or not, and under what re-negotiated terms?
+Material information may not come to light until the end of the due diligence period when critical decisions—proceed with the transaction, or not, and under what re-negotiated terms—must be made quickly.
 A committee of board members authorized to make these decisions on behalf of the entire board can facilitate prudent but speedy decision-making on behalf of the corporation.

 If a project is being presented to the board for approval, the authorizing resolution should be included in the agenda items delivered to the board members prior to their meeting.
 The resolution should either be prepared by the board member responsible for governance issues (usually the secretary) or be approved by the member prior to delivery.